 What motivates an entrepreneur?

-Money (a lot of money) if often assumed to be a top motivator for entrepreneurs.
 Successful entrepreneurs are driven by much more than financial gains.
-The top reasons someone decides to become an entrepreneur is because they want to share their knowledge as a subject matter expert, be recognized as a leader in their field, experience personal growth and improve the world.
+The top reasons someone decides to become an entrepreneur are because they want to share their knowledge as a subject matter expert, be recognized as a leader in their field, experience personal growth and improve the world.

 Passion is another characteristic of entrepreneurs.
 While a good payday at the end of the tunnel is good for motivation, successful entrepreneurs tend to be more driven by a passion for their offering as well as by a desire to make a difference.
 This passion or drive also helps to sustain entrepreneurs during periods where discouragement might otherwise manifest itself.